supabase-community/postgres_lsp/README.md

 # Postgres Language Server

 A Language Server for Postgres.
-Not SQL with flavours, just Postgres.
+Not SQL with flavors, just Postgres.

 ## Status